Risk Information

 Maintenance of Legal and Regulatory Compliance Systems

-Our corporate group recognizes the need for continuous enhancement of comprehensive risk management and is striving to ensure thorough compliance throughout the organization.
-We are strengthening our compliance framework through initiatives such as the operation of an Internal Audit Office reporting directly to the President and CEO, the internal whistleblowing system (GMO Internet Helpline System), implementation of internal control systems under the Financial Instruments and Exchange Act, and the establishment and operation of internal control systems under the Companies Act.
+The Group recognizes the need for continuous enhancement of comprehensive risk management and is striving to ensure thorough compliance throughout the organization.
+The Group is strengthening its compliance framework through initiatives such as the operation of an Internal Audit Office reporting directly to the President and CEO, the internal whistleblowing system (GMO Internet Helpline System), implementation of internal control systems under the Financial Instruments and Exchange Act, and the establishment and operation of internal control systems under the Companies Act.

-However, in cases where compliance systems fail to keep up with rapid business expansion or sudden increases in personnel, we may not be able to completely avoid compliance-related risks, including individual or organizational misconduct.
-If any legal violations occur, it could affect our corporate group’s performance.
+However, in cases where compliance systems fail to keep up with rapid business expansion or sudden increases in personnel, the Group may not be able to completely avoid compliance-related risks, including individual or organizational misconduct.
+If any legal violations occur, it could affect the Group’s financial performance.

 Various Laws and Regulations